Namma-Flutter/dash_race/README.md

 * **Dart Shelf** – WebSocket server
 * **React** – Mobile controller UI
 * **WebSocket** – Real-time communication
+* **Redis** - For leaderboard and scoring

 ---

 ## ⚠️ Notes

+* Redis should be up and running with permission granted to the desktop app
 * Max players 4 but, currently code wise limited to 2players
 * Only one host (Flutter app) should run at a time
 * If connection fails: